gko/vimio/README.md

 ## List of plugins and commands

-You can find list of plugins and exposed commands in the [init.vim](https://github.com/gko/vimio/blob/master/init.vim) file, as well as commands that they provide.
+You can find the list of plugins as well as commands that they provide in the [init.vim](https://github.com/gko/vimio/blob/master/init.vim) file.

 ## License